With Protobi's new "multiples" feature, you can generate versions of the same chart that are filtered to different subsets.

 Open "Edit properties" and add the element key next to the multiples attribute.

 The result is seven versions of Q19, each filtered on a different value of S4.
 Notice that every chart will inherit the title and value formats of Q19.

 The displayKey, x axis title and footnote indicates which filter is applied to the chart.

 Every value of S4 has a format specified, so when used as a multiple S4 will generate 7 different filtered versions of any given chart.

 Remove the format for value 1 (i.e. "North East"), and Q19 would no longer show the version of the chart that is filtered on "S4" : 1.
-However, there would still be 6 versions based on each of the values that are formatted.
+However, the other values that have formats will get one chart each.

 Charts are not generated for hidden values, and if an alternative sort order is specified the charts will respect that order.

 Formats for raw values can be specified in the format dialog.